The Best Online Travel Resources

 While it may suck, sometimes you just have to sleep in an airport.
 Sleeping in Airports list just about every airport and tells you the best place to catch some zzz’s.

 Rail Europe sells rail passes and train tickets for most of Europe.
 Rail Passes can be a good deal if you take a lot of trains so you should do a little research on that option.
-Rail Europe also sells point-to-point train tickets but their prices are sometimes higher than if you were buy directly from each country’s rail network website.
+Rail Europe also sells point-to-point train tickets but their prices are sometimes higher than if you were to buy directly from each country’s rail network website.
 Usually you’re paying extra for the convenience of not having to deal with buying tickets for a foreign website.

 Eurail sells rail passes (the same pass as Rail Europe) but I think they do a little better job of helping you choose which pass is the best option.
 I don’t think you’ll find much price difference between the two sites but they sometimes have special offers.